MrJoy/flux-hue/README.md

 #### Manipulating All Lights: `hue all`

 This sub-command lets you manipulate all lights at once.
 All parameters are optional.

-_TODO: Is there a way we can tell the bridge to do things in a single API request?
-Because OHGODRATELIMITS!_

 ```bash
 hue all off